learn-co-curriculum/dsc-gradient-descent-lab/README.md

     rss_survey_region = [np.sqrt(rss(m)) for m in x_survey_region]
     gradient = np.gradient(rss_survey_region)[50]

-    #Update the current x, by taking a "alpha sized" step in the direction of the gradient
+    #Update the current x, by taking an "alpha sized" step in the direction of the gradient

     #Update the iteration number